insecurityofthings/uC_mousejack/README.md

 To build your own device you'll need the following components:
  - [Arduino UNO](https://www.adafruit.com/products/2771) or another Arduino-compatible board of your choice.
  - An SPI-based [NRF24L01+ module](http://www.icstation.com/22dbm-100mw-nrf24l01ppalna-wireless-transmission-module-p-4677.html).
 Buying an amplified NRF24 module with an external antenna is highly recommended.
- - A [LiPo battery](https://www.adafruit.com/products/1578).
-A 500mAh battery will run for about 20 hours.
- - A case to house the components.
-A [Hammond 1551KTBU](http://www.hammondmfg.com/dwg9TBU.htm) works nicely.
-You can usually buy these at your local electronics store.
- - A 10μF and a 0.1μF capacitor to help stabilize the voltage for the NRF24 module (it's finicky).
+ - A 10μF capacitor to help stabilize the voltage for the NRF24 module.
- - Double-sided adhesive tape, or mounting hardware.
-Depending on how polished you'd like the final product to be.
  - Tools: Wire strippers, side cutters, a good soldering iron.
  - Basics, such as solder, polyamide tape, small flexible multicolor wire.